michaeljchong/facebook-clone/README.md

 * Complex rails associations between multiple models
 * PostgreSQL
 * User commenting on posts
-* User show page shows profile info and posts
+* User page shows profile info (name, email, photo) and posts
 * Send and receive friend requests on users index page
 * Notifications for new friend requests, comments, and likes
 * Like/unlike posts and comments
 * Navbar (User profile, posts, users, notifications, edit profile, log in/out)
 * Only post/comment author can edit and delete post/comment
+* Hosting via fly.io

 In Progress:
 * User profile photo
+  * Set default image src
+  * Upload option in devise new and edit
+  * Display image on navbar, posts, comments

 To Do:
 * Notifications